Scientific Outlook on Development: Development

-Ideology
+Content

 The Scientific Outlook on Development reflected a departure from Jiang Zemin's Three Represents in that it laid emphasis on correcting the unbalanced growth that had been much more favorable to wealthier, coastal provinces, neglecting the Chinese inland.
 It also put more emphasis on the masses rather than the elites, according to David Shambaugh.
 According to official statements by the CCP, the concept integrates "Marxism with the reality of contemporary China and with the underlying features of our times, and it fully embodies the Marxist worldview on and methodology for development."

 Humanism is at the center of the scientific development concept.
 The people-oriented concept is "to take the interests of the people as the starting point and end point of all work, to continuously meet people's multifaceted needs and promote the overall development of people."
-It includes 4 specific aspects:
+It includes four specific aspects: